VS-R/thor/README.md

 # THOR
-THOR is an energy consumption simulator
+THOR is an energy consumption simulator made as a college project.

 **Fully written in C language**